12 Korean Festivals That Display Country’s Vibrant Culture In 2025

 The most famous festivals in Korea are Bonfire Festival, Wangin Culture Festival, Chuseok- Harvest moon festival and Busan One Asia Festival.

-Name the tribal festivals in Korea.
+What are the tribal festivals in Korea?

 Samjinnal, Hansik, Dano, Yudu, and Sambok are the popular tribal festivals in Korea.